 A Blackburn flasher can be clipped on to the rubber strap on the rear of the helmet to add visibility to low light situations.
 This optional accessory isn’t “nestled” or “integrated”, so it doesn’t make a lot of sense to buy it instead of other helmet lights.
 It’s also a great idea to customize the helmet with a DIY project.

 My wife has been wearing a Bell Citi for a few months now.
 She couldn’t be happier with it!
-You can get it here for as low as $37.
+You can get it here.

 Be safe, wear your helmet.
 Chances are you won’t be sorry.

 3 thoughts on “Bell Citi Helmet – A Commuter Bike Helmet Review”

 you did not tell us how and where we canbuy this one